ni/instrumentstudio-plugin-labview/docs/G Plug-In Guide.md

 6. Check [G plug-in Components](#g-plug-in-components) for more details on the components.
 7. Edit the Main.vi and implement the logic in the block diagram.

-## Using the LabVIEW Plug-In in InstrumentStudio
+## Using the G Plug-In in InstrumentStudio

 1. Open the G Plug-In project.
-2. The generated plug-in comes with a Packed Project Library(PPL) build specification.
+2. The generated plug-in comes with a Packed Project Library (PPL) build specification.
 Build the PPL.
-3. Copy all the build output files (Packed Project Library and .gplugindata) and place the files in the `C:\Program Files\National Instruments\InstrumentStudio\Addons\<PluginName>`
+3. Copy the Packed Project Library (.ppl) and the `.gplugindata` file, then place them in the following directory: `C:\Program Files\National Instruments\InstrumentStudio\Addons\<PluginName>`
 4. Open InstrumentStudio and click Manual Layout.
 5. Choose the desired plug-in under Add-Ons and create a large panel.
     ![InstrumentStudio Edit Layout](./images/G%20Plug-In%20Guide/InstrumentStudio%20Edit%20Layout.png)

-6. The layout will be populated with the plug-in UI
+6. The plug-in UI will be displayed as an SFP in InstrumentStudio.
     ![InstrumentStudio G Plug-In Soft Panel](./images/G%20Plug-In%20Guide/InstrumentStudio%20G%20Plug-In%20Soft%20Panel.png)

 ## Recommended PPL build settings

-When setting up a packed library build specification, pay particular attention to the following settings:
+When setting up a packed library build specification, ensure the following settings are configured appropriately:

-- Allow future versions of LabVIEW to load this packed library – This option should always be enabled.
-InstrumentStudio only supports loading of plugins using a single version of the LabVIEW Runtime Engine.
-If this option is not checked, the plugin will fail to load if InstrumentStudio uses a different version of the runtime engine than the version the plugin was built against.
-If multiple versions of the LabVIEW Runtime Engine are installed on the machine, InstrumentStudio will use the newest version.
+- Allow future versions of LabVIEW to load this Packed Library:
+  - This option should always be enabled.
+InstrumentStudio supports plugin loading using only a single version of the LabVIEW Runtime Engine.
+If this option is not selected, the plugin will fail to load when InstrumentStudio utilizes a different runtime engine version than the one against which the plugin was built.
+If multiple versions of the LabVIEW Runtime Engine are installed on the system, InstrumentStudio will use the latest version.
   ![PPL Setting - Allow Future Versions](./images/G%20Plug-In%20Guide/PPL%20Setting%20-%20Allow%20Future%20Versions.png)

+- Exclude dependent Packed libraries:
-- Exclude dependent packed libraries – This option should typically be disabled.
-If this option is enabled, then any packed libraries used by the plugin will not be copied into the build output and will need to be distributed through some other mechanism.
+  - This option should generally be disabled.
+When enabled, any packed libraries used by the plugin will not be included in the build output, requiring distribution through alternative mechanisms.
+- Exclude dependent Shared libraries:
-- Exclude dependent shared libraries – This setting will be plugin dependent.
-If the plugin calls into any shared library other than `NationalInstruments.VIHost.Interop.dll`, then this option is typically disabled unless those libraries are system libraries that will be distributed through some other mechanism such as the installation of a driver.
+  - This setting depends on the plugin’s requirements.
+If the plugin interacts with shared libraries other than `NationalInstruments.VIHost.Interop.dll`, this option is typically disabled unless the shared libraries are system-provided and distributed separately, such as through driver installation.
   ![PPL Setting - Uncheck Excludes](./images/G%20Plug-In%20Guide/PPL%20Setting%20-%20Uncheck%20Excludes.png)

-- Apply prefix to all contained items – Apply prefix to the library name during the build if the shared library is private to the plugin and not in a system path, to avoid conflicts when installed by multiple plugins.
+- Apply a prefix to all contained items:
+  - Enable this option to apply a prefix to the library name during the build process if the shared library is private to the plugin and not located in a system path.
+This helps avoid conflicts when the library is installed by multiple plugins.
-  - Adding a unique prefix to the library prevents name collisions when loaded into memory and ensures the plugin uses the exact version it was built against rather than another version installed by a different plugin.
+  - Adding a unique prefix prevents name collisions when the library is loaded into memory.
+It also ensures the plugin uses the specific version it was built against, rather than another version installed by a different plugin.
   ![PPL Setting - Apply Prefix](./images/G%20Plug-In%20Guide/PPL%20Setting%20-%20Apply%20Prefix.png)

-## Building and Deploying Release Plug-in
+## Package a G Plug-in

 1. Create a NI Package or Installer build specification in LabVIEW.
 Refer this [link](https://www.ni.com/docs/en-US/bundle/labview/page/building-and-distributing-applications.html) for creating build specification.
 2. Add the PPL as the source file